-Lack of chromium may be seen as impaired glucose tolerance.
+Lack of chromium may be seen in people with impaired glucose tolerance.
 It occurs in older people with type 2 diabetes and in infants with protein-calorie malnutrition.
 Taking a chromium supplement may help improve insulin resistance but is not recommended as the sole treatment for people with diabetes.

 Because of the low absorption and high excretion rates of chromium, toxicity is not common.